 Reporting has moved from a management requirement to a critical tool every user of the system needs.
 Selecting a CRM with customizable reports, dashboards, and security levels will ensure your team’s activities, and results are easily measurable.
 Also, there may be opportunities to have your CRM system integrate with other Business Intelligence platforms, such as Microsoft PowerBI, to take advantage of converged reporting with your other datasets.

-Here’s a bonus tip: be sure to engage a trusted IT advisor or Managed Services partner in the process.
+Here’s a bonus tip: be sure to engage a trusted IT advisor or Managed Services Provider in the process.
 They can be invaluable in the selection of a CRM solution by bringing expertise around internal and external integrations, security options, and their experience with other effective CRM implementations.

 Good luck, and happy hunting!

 Learn more here about F12 Advisor and how we can help you navigate through choosing the right CRM to enable your business growth and avoid the pitfalls.